 Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

-By the end of this video you’ll know:
+By the end of this video and post, you’ll know:

 - What a DBA is and isn’t